Miccighel/Readersourcing-2.0-RS_Server/README.md

 <h1>Deploy</h1>

 There are three main modalities that can be exploited to deploy a working instance of RS_Server in **development** or **production** environment.
-The former must be used if there is the need to add custom Readersourcing model, to extend/modify the current implementation of RS_Server or simply to test it in a safe way.
-The latter must be used if RS_Server is about to be used in production as it is.
+The former must be used if there is the need to add custom Readersourcing model, to extend/modify the current implementation of RS_Server or simply to test it in a safe way and it is allowed only by the first and the second deploy modality.
+The latter must be used if RS_Server is about to be used in production as it is and it is allowed by every deploy modality.
 In the following these three modalities are described, along with their requirements.

 <h2>1: Manual Way</h2>